DDudka9/freeda/docs/docs/html/_sources/usage.rst.txt

 	(We recommend consulting PAML User Guide: `http://abacus.gene.ucl.ac.uk/software/paml.html <http://abacus.gene.ucl.ac.uk/software/paml.html>`_)

-h. *Exclude species* (recommended in case of observing frameshifts in the alignment - see :ref:`Understanding Results` - use abbreviation listed next to the species causing frameshit e.g. Gd for *Grammomys dolichurus*)
+h. *Exclude species* (recommended in case of observing frameshifts in the alignment - see :ref:`Understanding Results` - use abbreviation listed here: :ref:`Genomic assemblies used` e.g. Gd for *Grammomys dolichurus*)

 i. *Subgroup* (you can opt to analyze a specific clade: hominoidea, catarrhini, caniformia and melanogaster are available; make sure to select the matching reference species)